FixedEffects/InteractiveFixedEffectModels.jl/README.md

 The `weights` option allows to minimize the sum of *weighted* residuals.
 This option is not available for the option `:svd`.

-When weights are not constant within id or time, the optimization problem has local minima that are not global.
-You may want to use the method `:gs` rather than an optimization method
+When weights are not constant within id or time, the optimization problem has local minima that are not global - all methods may end up on such local minimum.
+You should therefore use weights that are constant within id or time.

 #### errors